 We stayed up late, even listening to the half-speech by President Nixon congratulating Neil Armstrong and Buzz Aldrin of their success, and the realization of the goal set forth by President Kennedy.

 The landing and walk inspired many.
 Ginny, my sister, was already intrigued with math and physics.
 It motivated her more to pursue that as her course of studies in college.
 It also led her to apply to NASA as a mission-specialist astronaut in the late 1970s.
 She scored that all-important first interview.
 Unfortunately, she didn’t make it to the next round.
 My direction was a bit different with the chemistry degrees and the military life, but the inspiration was there.
 It proved anything, and everything, is possible.

 While much has changed in the intervening years, the Apollo 11 mission, and those that followed, accomplished the pinnacle of spaceflight.
 It was a bit of derring-do.
 But, it was also a dedication and a determination to fulfill what was long considered a nearly impossible dream.
-It is what America does best – “we do things because they are not easy, we do things because they are hard.”
+It is what America does best – “we do things not because they are easy, we do things because they are hard.”